BackupTheBerlios/hjb-svn/trunk/www/index.rst

 HJB

-* is **language-neutral** : it will allow the writing of software libraries for communicating with JMS providers in any language that has libraries for communicating via HTTP.
+* is **language-neutral**: it will allow the writing of software libraries for communicating with JMS providers in any language that has libraries for communicating over HTTP.

-* is **RESTful** : it provides a RESTful equivalent to all of the non-optional portions of the JMS API including
+* is **RESTful**: it provides a RESTful equivalent to all of the non-optional portions of the JMS API including

-  - registration of JNDI configured provider resources
+  - registration of resources administered by the messaging provider

   - connection and session management

-  - sending and receiving all types of JMS message
+  - sending and receipt of all types of JMS message

 Implementation overview
 -----------------------